finmid/code-challenge-be/README.md

 ### Objective

-Your assignment is to build an internal API for a fake financial institution using Java and any framework.
+Your assignment is to build an internal API for a fake financial institution using Kotlin or Java and any framework.

 ### Brief